durgesh033/Fake-News-Detetction/README.md

-📰 Fake News Detection
+# 📰 Fake News Detection

-A simple Machine Learning project that detects whether a news article is Fake or Real.
+A simple Machine Learning project that detects whether a news article is **Fake** or **Real** using Natural Language Processing (NLP).

-This project uses Python, Machine Learning, and Natural Language Processing (NLP) to analyze news text and make predictions.
-Because the internet clearly needed another system to figure out who is lying.
-Truly a golden age of civilization.
+This project is built using **Python**, **Scikit-learn**, and **Streamlit**.

+---

-🚀 Features
+# 🚀 Features

-Detects fake and real news
+- Detects fake and real news
+- Beginner-friendly project
-Simple and beginner-friendly project
+- Simple and clean UI
-Easy to use interface
-Built using Machine Learning
-Fast prediction system
+- Fast prediction system
+- Machine Learning based detection

+---

-🛠️ Technologies Used
+# 🛠️ Technologies Used

-Python
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Scikit-learn
+- Scikit-learn
-Streamlit
+- Streamlit

+---

-📂 Project Structure
+# 📂 Project Structure

 Fake-News-Detection/
 │
 ├── app.py